 Running Start is a program where high school students earn academic credit for high school and college at the same time.
-This program allows eligible high school students to enroll in college classes - or high school and college classes - to earn credits awarded by both the high school and college.
+This program allows high school students to enroll in college classes to earn credits awarded by both the high school and college.
 Running Start classes are limited to "college-level classes" (100 level or above).